EDU.PH DNS Frequently Asked Questions (FAQ)

 PHNET must manually intervene to effect the changes.
 We only

-intervene after an institution asks for a manual revision of
+intervene after an institution asks for a manual revision (assisted information modification) of

 DNS information.

-What is a manual revision of DNS information and how do
+What is a manual revision/assisted modification of DNS information and how do

 we ask for one?